 9.3.1.45 QoS Flow Level QoS Parameters

-This IE defines the QoS to be applied to a QoS flow, or to a DRB, or to a BH RLC channel, or to a Uu Relay RLC channel, or to a PC5 Relay RLC channel.
+This IE defines the QoS to be applied to a QoS flow, or to a DRB, or to a BH RLC channel, or to a Uu Relay RLC channel, or to a PC5 Relay RLC channel, or to a MRB.

 NOTE: For a BH RLC channel, the listed mandatory IEs and the GBR QoS Flow Information IE are applicable, where GBR QoS Flow Information IE may be present if BH RLC channel conveys the traffic belonging to a GBR QoS Flow.